Contributors to Poetry Salzburg Review M

 PAUL MCDONALD is a Walsall born novelist, poet and critic.
 His novels – Surviving Sting (2001), Kiss Me Softly Amy Turtle (2004), and Do I Love You?
 (2008) – are all comedies published by Tindal Street Press.
 His critical books include work on Philip Roth, Joseph Heller, American literary humour, and the philosophy of humour.
 His poetry has appeared in The California Quarterly, Iota, and Orbis, and is collected in The Right Suggestion (Flarestack, 1999), Catch a Falling Tortoise (Cinnamon, 2007), and An Artist Goes Bananas (Indigo Dreams, 2012).
 He is a four time prize-winner in the Ottakars/Faber & Faber Poetry Competition, and won first prize in the 2012 John Clare Poetry Competition.
 He is Course Leader for Creative Writing at the University of Wolverhampton.
 [PSR 33]

-BETH McDONOUGH first trained in silversmithing at Glasgow School of Art.
-Having completed an M.Litt at Dundee University, she is currently Writer in Residence at Dundee Contemporary Arts.
-Her work has been published in Agenda, Causeway, Gutter, Stand, and The Interpreter’s House.
+BETH McDONOUGH first trained in silversmithing at Glasgow School of Art, then completed an M.Litt at Dundee University.
+She has been Writer in Residence at Dundee Contemporary Arts, and was Makar of the Federation of Writers Scotland in 2022.
+Her work has been published in Agenda, Causeway, Gutter, Magma, Stand, and The Interpreter’s House.
 She reviews regularly for DURA.
 Handfast, her poetry duet pamphlet with Ruth Aylett, was published by Mothers’ Milk Books in 2016.
-Her own first pamphlet, Lamping for pickled fish, has just been published by 4Word.
-[PSR 30] [PSR 34]
+Her first solo pamphlet, Lamping for Pickled Fish, was published by 4Word (2019), and an installation of her work is sited on the Corbenic Poetry Path.
+[PSR 30] [PSR 34] [PSR 41]

 IAN McDONOUGH was brought up on the East Coast of Sutherland in the North of Scotland.
 He has published four poetry collections, most recently A Witch among the Gooseberries (Mariscat 2014).
 His work has appeared in Acumen, New Writing Scotland, Poetry Review, The Scotsman, and Times Educational Supplement.
 He works in Edinburgh as a mediator and conflict trainer.
 [PSR 35]